-- (d) 1.
+• (d).
+(1).
 This contains another illustration.
 The whetstone is God in union with the world.
-The Gold wax is God, which holds and binds in itself the sands which are souls. - 2.
+The Gold wax is God, which holds and binds in itself the sands which are souls.

+(2).
 The second portion of this stanza illustrates the principle of Sohambavana which underlies every Mantra from Pranava downwards.
 The devotee (Jivatma) is made to contemplate ("I am the Atma, God"), and he becomes one with God (Adwaitha).
 This is the process of identification.
-The author points out when he can be able to say "I am This is also the principle which underlies the teaching all the world." of Bagavat Gita; Krishna is the Jivan Mukta who by his holiness has identified himself with God, Iswara.
-He as Guru imparts teaching to his pupil Arjuna; and Sivagnana Yogi observes, "Is it not by this process of Sohambavana that Krishna when teaching Gita to Arjuna says 'I am all the world' and shows the Lord's Visvaswarupa in himself and teaches him to worship him and him alone leaving in him firmly and all other Gods; and Arjuna who believed understood the true significance of his word, performed Siva Pujah till his life's end, and the flowers showered by him on Krishna in Divine worship appeared on the sacred person of the Lord.
-Krishna as one who received Siva Diksha (initiation) from Upamanya,

-Maharishi and had perfected himself in the knowledge of himself and his Lord, had perfected himself in Sohambavana."
+The author points out when he can be able to say "I am all the world."
+This is also the principle which underlies the teaching of Bagavat Gita,

+Krishna is the Jivan Mukta who by his holiness has identified himself with God, Iswara.
+He as Guru imparts teaching to his pupil Arjuna; and Sivagnana Yogi observes, "Is it not by this pro. cess of Sohambavana that Krishna when teaching Gita to Arjuna says 'I am all the world' and shows the Lord's Vivaswarupa in himself and teaches him to worship him and him alone leaving all other Gods; and Arjuna who believed in him firmly and understood the true significance of his word, performed Siva Pujah till his life's end, and the flowers showered by him on Krishna in Divine worship appeared on the sacred person of the Lord.
+Krishna as one who received Siva Diksha (initiation) from Upamanya Maharishi and had perfected himself in the knowledge of himself and his Lord, had perfected himself in Sohambavana."

-The author anticipates here in fact what is elaborated in the third chapter, on 'Sadana.''
+The author anticipates here in fact what is elaborated in the third chapter, on "Sadana."

-- 2. The good and bad Karma are what the soul had acquired during its previous birth which now lie at rest bound up with the resolved Maya.
-To quicken them into being again, the Chit Sakti of the Lord as the instrumental cause (صلى الله عليه وسلم and the Chit Sakti of the Lord as the instrumental cause (صلى الله عليه وسلم and operates.
-This Sakti is likened to the authority of a King, hence called Agna Sakti.
+2. The good and bad Karma are what the soul had acquired during its previous birth which now lie at rest bound up with the resolved Maya.
+To quicken them into being again, the Chit Sakti of the Lord as the instrumental cause (source + append) operates.
+This Sakti is likened to the authority of a King, hence called Agnja Sakti.
 It is in fact the source of all Authority and of all Law.
 A king exercises his authority by moving his limbs of the law, his officers; such a limb of the Supreme Law is the law of Karma.
 A king covers himself under the shield of his law from any imputations of partiality, &c., when he metes out reward or punishment.
 So also God is not open to this charge.
 The universal Law determines the Law of Karma and the latter determines what each should undergo, either pleasure or pain.
-The working of this law is shown in the illustrations. - (a) The simple statement of this law of Karma is that he reaps as he sows and follows the laws of causation and conservation most rigidly.
-As no effect can be produced without a cause, a man's body in his present life and his actions could not have been got adventitiously.
-Of course God would not have given it of His mere will, as opposed to His Law as otherwise he would be open to the charge of partiality and lacking in Swathanthram.
-A being which is at the command of caprice has no control of itself.
-This therefore brings out the phrase '2 on a 3 (25 mm)' in the original, (What existed before appears now) and which I have simply translated as 'Previous Karma'.
-The seed which one gathers in the previous existence developes and matures in the soil (Lord's Power) becomes a tree (body) and bears good or bad fruits (pleasure or pain-Punyam or Papam).
-Without the soil the seed will not bear fruit; so without God, the past Karma will not bear fruit.
+The working of this law is shown in the illustrations.

+(a).
+The simple statement of this law of Karma is that he reaps as he sows and follows the laws of causation and conservation most rigidly.
+As no effect can be produced without a cause.